HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

   )
 }}

-Figure 8 presents the prevalence of Accept-CH header.
-We note that it is deployed by 16.18% of the top-1K and 5.22% of the top-10K websites.
-When we look at the adoption of sites that respond with the Accept-CH header in comparison with the results from [Privacy 2022 chapter](https://almanac.httparchive.org/en/2022/privacy#user-agent-client-hints)  (top 1K: 9.53%, top 10K: 3.14%), we see an increase in adoption by 6.65% for the 1K popular sites.
+Figure 12.8 presents the prevalence of Accept-CH header.
+We note that it is deployed by 15.8% of the top-1K and 5.1% of the top-10K mobile websites.
+When we look at the adoption of sites that respond with the Accept-CH header in comparison with the results from [Privacy 2022 chapter](https://almanac.httparchive.org/en/2022/privacy#user-agent-client-hints) (top 1K: 9.11%, top 10K: 3.12%), we see an increase in adoption by 6.69% for the 1K popular sites.
 We surmise that this increase in adoption is related to the fact that Chromium has been reducing the information that is shared in the User-Agent string (through the [User-Agent Reduction plan](https://www.chromium.org/updates/ua-reduction/)).
-For all websites, Accept-CH is deployed in 0.44% and 0.49% of all the crawled websites for desktop and mobile, respectively.
+For all websites, Accept-CH is deployed in 0.4% and 0.5% of all the crawled websites for desktop and mobile, respectively.

 #### Referrer Policy